particle-iot/docs/src/content/guide/tools-and-features/webhooks.md

 template: guide.hbs
 ---

 # Webhooks

 Webhooks are a simple and flexible way to send data from your Particle devices to other apps and services around the Internet.
 Webhooks bridge the gap between the physical and the digital world, helping you get your data where you need it to be.

 You could use a webhook to save valuable information in a database, visualize data being read from a sensor, send the latest weather report to your device, trigger a payment, send a text message, and so much more!

 <img src="/assets/images/webhooks-overview.png" alt="Webhooks with Particle"/>
 <p class="caption">Webhooks allow you to send data from your connected device anywhere on the Internet</p>

 In this guide, we'll provide an overview of how you can use webhooks in your connected products, and walk you through a few examples to get you started.

+**If you are looking for all the juicy details, head over to the <a href="/reference/webhooks">webhook reference page</a>.**

 ## How webhooks work